aedenj/cad-system-design/README.md

 ### Non-Functional

 * High availability (99.999%) : This results in 5 minutes of downtime per year.
-* Re-playability -
+* Re-playability - The ability to reprocess past events or inputs deterministically to achieve the same result, recover state or re-derive outputs.
 * Auditability - Determine exactly how the current state was reached and which user(s) of the system performed those actions
-* Low-Latency -
+* The system should have low latency, broadcasting updates to all units in near-real time (perhaps < 200ms end-to-end latency under typical network conditions)

 ### Non-Goals

 * The communications centers themselves loose power
 * Responders devices are "off grid".
-Meaning there may be no meaning network access due to a lack of power in the area.
+Meaning there may be no meaningful network access.

 # Design

 The foundation of data representation and flow in our CAD backend system will be events.
 These events will be used to leverage [event sourcing](https://www.geeksforgeeks.org/system-design/event-sourcing-pattern/), which, by design, gives the system a natural way to replay and audit actions made in the system.
+First, we'll layout the basic system components and backend api's for creating, viewing and managing calls for service.